ibm-cloud-docs/hlf-support/vscode-extension.md

 ### Invoke a smart contract that has been instantiated or committed on your channels
 {: #develop-vscode-connecting-ibm-hlfsupport-invoke}

-You can download your connection profile from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console to build a gateway in the **Fabric Gateways** pane.
+You can download your connection profile from the Fabric Operations Console to build a gateway in the **Fabric Gateways** pane.
 You can then use the gateway to invoke the smart contracts that were deployed on your channel.

-Open the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console that is associated with your instance of  {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
+Open the Fabric Operations Console that is associated with your instance of  {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
 Navigate to the **Organizations** tab and click the **Organization MSP** tile for the organization that your client application will interact with.
 Click **Create connection profile** to open a side panel that allows you to [build and download your connection profile](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-app#ibm-hlfsupport-console-app-profile) to your local file system.
 Then, [create an application identity](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-app#ibm-hlfsupport-console-app-identities) by using your CA and save the enrollID and secret.

 Use the following steps to connect to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric from VS Code: